mdsufz/downloadtool/README.md

 ```

-## Parameters
+### Optional parameters

-### Maximal file size
+#### Maximal file size
 The parameter controls the maximal file size that the SRAtoolkit will download.
-It is given in GB.
+The file size is given in GB.

-### CPU cores
+#### CPU cores
-The SRAtoolkit can use multiple cores to create the FASTQ files are download.
+The SRAtoolkit can use multiple cores/threads to create the FASTQ files are download.
 More CPUs will speed up this process.